 David Joyce's Euclid Page: https://mathcs.clarku.edu/~djoyce/elements/toc.html

-Reading Euclid in Greek: https://mysite.du.edu /~etuttle/classics/nugreek/contents.htm
+Reading Euclid in Greek: https://mysite.du.edu /~etuttle/classics/nugreek/contents.htm (Not available, use wayback machine)

 Life of Euclid: https://peakd.com/euclid/@harlotscurse/the-elements-of-euclid